01 of 40

-Muffy is a talkative Tortie, always sharing stories with her owners.
-When it comes to doing activities around the house, Muffy can't keep away!
-She's always around to give a helping hand.
-Every person in Muffy's household knows that Muffy rules.
-There is never a dull moment with her around as everything she does makes her owners laugh.Continue to 4 of 40 below.
+Muffy is a talkative tortie and she's always sharing stories with her owners.
+She always wants to be the center of attention, and this helpful tortie is always around to give her owners a helping hand.
+Every person in the household knows that Muffy rules the roost.
+There's never a dull moment with this unique tortie around because everything she does makes her owners laugh.Continue to 4 of 40 below.

 04 of 40